kokopuffz/Project2/README.md

 ## User stories

-As a user, I want to sign up/ sign in/ and sign out.
+- As a user, I want to sign up/ sign in/ and sign out.
-As a user, I want to vote my favorite caption while logged in.
+- As a user, I want to vote my favorite caption while logged in.
-As a user, I want to look at my previous captions signed in.
+- As a user, I want to look at my previous captions signed in.
-As a user, I want to be able to write captions when signed in.
+- As a user, I want to be able to write captions when signed in.
-As a user, I want to
+- As a user, I want to
-As a user,
+- As a user,
-As a user,
+- As a user,
-As a user,
+- As a user,
 ## MVP
+- use TheCatApi and write out 20-30 alt-texts for images
+- make sure those are saved looping as prompt
+- working navbar
+- random cat facts api on main page?

 ## stretch goals
+- work on dev-mode where users can write their own alt-text from images
+- make sure they are getting images without alt-texts assigned to them
+- voting for best alt-texts, and they'll be used as the prompts
+- dev affirmation api on "dev mode"
 ## installation instructions

 ## link to deployed live site